Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 #### Execute an action: Procedure

 This covers the generic process for executing an action.
-For more specific examples and detailed explanations of options, see [FAS Recipes](FAS_Recipes.md) and [FAS Filters](FAS_Filters.md).
+For more specific examples and detailed explanations of options, see [FAS Use Cases](FAS_Use_cases.md) and [FAS Filters](FAS_Filters.md).

 1. Identify the selection of filters to apply.